ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

   <img src="docs/eq6.svg" alt="Substitution" width="400">
 </p>

-* Applying the assumption of negligible vertical translation $t_x$ between captured frames, we further simplify the center matrix to reveal an affine structure.
-Then, as a final step, we confirm that the resuling homography reduces to an affine transformation given the fact that $\mathbf{K}$ and $\mathbf{K}^{-1}$ are also affine.
+* Applying the assumption of negligible vertical translation $t_z$ between captured frames, we further simplify the center matrix to reveal an affine structure.
+Then, as a final step, we confirm that the resuling homography reduces to an affine transformation given the fact that $\mathbf{K}$ and $\mathbf{K}^{-1}$ are also affine and the fact that the composition of three affine transformations is always itself an affine transformation.

 <p align="center">
   <img src="docs/affine.svg" alt="Affine" width="600">